-- Two IDEA workshops and reviewing programme materials; - Observations of one pilot training day, and review of UCL pilot reports. - Observation of three online training half days for the main trial and three online follow- up support sessions;
+Two IDEA workshops and reviewing programme materials;

-- Online surveys (baseline and post-treatment) of Reception teachers/other staff to gather evidence about business-as-usual and changes to practice; - Case study visits were planned to eight intervention schools towards the end of the programme to observe teaching, interviews with Reception teachers and/or TAs who are involved in teaching phonics to the class participating in the study, literacy or early years leads and a senior leader; Update: Case studies will now be conducted online but the observation component will not be possible so short interviews with staff have been replaced with longer interviews including questions exploring practice and how they have integrated the Flexible Phonics approach with their usual approach, - Interviews with UCL; and - Analysis of data collected by UCL e.g. attendance and cost data.
+- Observations of one pilot training day, and review of UCL pilot reports. - Observation of three online training half days for the main trial and two followup training sessions; - Online surveys (baseline and post-treatment) of Reception teachers/other staff to gather evidence about business-as-usual and changes to practice; - Case study visits to eight intervention schools towards the end of the programme to observe teaching, interview with Reception teachers and/or TAs who are involved in teaching phonics to the class participating in the study, literacy or early years leads and a senior leader; - Interviews with UCL; and - Analysis of data collected by UCL e.g. attendance and cost data.